 In order to keep singing Negro spirituals, we need to address the debt owed to the enslaved Black people who created them.
 Black Americans have been last in line to receive recognition and financial compensation for the extraordinary contributions they’ve made to American culture.

+The RJMB has made a donation to the Duke Ellington School of the Arts, Vocal Music Department.
 Little by little, this practice could become one instrument of restorative justice in which we all participate.
 With God’s help, may we truly become healers of the breach.